DWORDLARK/Server-Info-Display/Readme.txt

 v1.7.5.0 (14.oct.2025)

 + Visual style (Theme) selection.	(default style: "Windows")
 	*** Themes are not perfect.
-Some of them create placement shifts for GUI objects.
+Some of them create placement shifts of GUI objects.

 --------------------------------------------------------------------------------------------------------------